 If you would like to overwrite existing metadata and replace it with new metadata, turn off Append to existing data by unchecking the box:

-Unlike images, video does not (yet) have set metadata fields.
-As such, Libris has created some basic fields to help make your video files searchable just like your image files.
+Unlike images, other file types do not (yet) have a standardized set of metadata fields.
+As such, we have created some basic fields to help make other files searchable and discoverable while they are stored in Libris, just like your image files.
 You can apply and edit the following metadata fields for video:

 IPTC Metadata Tips

 The only IPTC metadata fields that are indexed for file search in Libris are:

 Libris also indexes the filename when you search the Library or your Invited Users search the Portal.